xpmethod/xpmethod.github.io/_posts/projects/2014-11-6-xpmeth-site.md

 The aim was to create a platform that could support our research, project management, publishing, and curating activities.
 The design goals included:

-- Version control.
-We needed our code and text sources to be
+- Collaborative.
+Version control.
-- Encouraging collaboration.
-- Visibility of labor.
+- Transparency, visible labor.
 - Sustainability.
-- Agility.
+Portability, style.
+Agility.
-- Transparency.
-- Portability.
-- Style.